survoai/humalect-docs/docs/10-Pipelines/delete-a-pipeline.md

 2. Click on `Projects`.
 3. Click on the `Pipelines` button.
 ![list-all-projects](./../../static/img/list-all-projects.png)
-4. Click on the `highlighted three dots` towards the right of respoective row.
+4. Click on the `highlighted three dots` towards the right of the respective row.
 ![list-all-pipelines](./../../static/img/list-all-pipelines.png)
 5. You will see `delete` button, click on this button.